Entropy Production for Discrete-Time Markov Processes: Entropy Production

-First, the backward entropy production is as shown in Figs.~\ref{fig:bin-bep} and \ref{fig:bin-bep-inset}.
+First, the entropy production is as shown in Figs.~\ref{fig:bin-bep} and \ref{fig:bin-bep-inset}.
 In Fig.~\ref{fig:bin-bep}, the horizontal axis represents $\mathbf{S}_{t}$, the vertical axis represents $\mathbf{S}_{t+1}$, and the color map represents the value of the probability $P_{\mathbf{S}_{t+1}, \mathbf{S}_{t}} (\mathbf{s}_{t+1}, \mathbf{s}_{t})$.
-The green and red lines respectively represent the transition probability $P_{\mathbf{S}_{t+1} | \mathbf{S}_{t}} (\mathbf{s}_{t} | \mathbf{s}_{t+1})$ of the inverse process and the posterior probability $P_{\mathbf{S}_{t} | \mathbf{S}_{t+1}} (\mathbf{s}_{t} | \mathbf{s}_{t+1})$ of $\mathbf{S}_{t}$ at a specific $\mathbf{s}_{t+1}$, and the blue dotted line represents a straight line with a gradient of 1.
-Figure \ref{fig:bin-bep-inset} shows the transition probability distribution of the inverse process and the posterior distribution of $\mathbf{S}_{t}$ arranged with $\mathbf{s}_{t}$ as a variable, and the green and red dots show the pair of values corresponding to a specific $\mathbf{s}_{t}$.
-Since backward entropy production is a quantity that compares the green and red dots in Fig.~\ref{fig:bin-bep-inset}, the difference between the posterior distribution of ${S}_{t}$ and the transition probability of the inverse process is expressed by Bayesian inference.
-In this case, if the distribution of $\mathbf{S}_{t}$ obtained according to the transition probability of the forward process starting from $\mathbf{S}_{t+1}$ is equivalent to performing Bayesian inference, then the backward entropy production will be zero.
-In other words, when the forward evolution of a temporal series is equivalent to making Bayesian optimal inferences about past states, this discrete process is defined as a process with no temporal directionality, so backward entropy production is a quantified measure of deviation from this sort of process.
+The chain and solid lines respectively represent the transition probability $P_{\mathbf{S}_{t+1} | \mathbf{S}_{t}} (\mathbf{s}_{t} | \mathbf{s}_{t+1})$ of the backward process and the posterior probability $P_{\mathbf{S}_{t} | \mathbf{S}_{t+1}} (\mathbf{s}_{t} | \mathbf{s}_{t+1})$ of $\mathbf{S}_{t}$ at a specific $\mathbf{s}_{t+1}$, and the blue dotted line represents a line with slope 1.
+Figure \ref{fig:bin-bep-inset} shows the transition probability distribution of the backward process and the posterior distribution of $\mathbf{S}_{t}$ arranged with $\mathbf{s}_{t}$ as a variable, and the green and red dots show the pair of values corresponding to a specific $\mathbf{s}_{t}$.
+Since entropy production is a quantity that compares the circle and triangle markers in Fig.~\ref{fig:bin-bep-inset}, the difference between the posterior distribution of ${S}_{t}$ and the transition probability of the backward process is expressed by Bayesian inference.
+In this case, if the distribution of $\mathbf{S}_{t}$ obtained according to the transition probability of the forward process starting from $\mathbf{S}_{t+1}$ is equivalent to performing Bayesian inference, then the entropy production will be zero.
+In other words, when the forward evolution of a time series is equivalent to making Bayesian optimal inferences about past states, this discrete process is defined as a process with no time directionality, so entropy production is a quantified measure of deviation from this sort of process.